Sahar-E/NeRF-and-DietNeRF/README.md

 It may be helpful to set your environment with the supplied “Dockerfile” files.
 There is a docker for the basic environment, and one that wrap the project into an image ready to be deployed in GCP.

-You **can** set up your environment on your own without the docker supplementary files, and these are the important packages that I used:
+You **can** set up your environment on your own without the docker supplementary files.

+These are the important packages that I used:
 * python3
 * numpy
 * numpy-quaternion
 * tensorflow-gpu
+* opencv-python
-* opencv
+* cloudpathlib[gs]

 <p align="right">(<a href="#top">back to top</a>)</p>